-Snap-on Incorporated will hold its 2018 Annual Meeting of Shareholders on Thursday, April 26, 2018, at 10:00 a.m.
+Snap-on Incorporated will hold its 2023 Annual Meeting of Shareholders on Thursday, April 27, 2023, at 10:00 a.m.
 Central Time, at the IdeaForge located within the Snap-on Innovation Works at the Company's headquarters, 2801 80th Street, Kenosha, Wisconsin 53143.

 This year's meeting is being held for the following purposes:

-- 1. to elect 10 directors to each serve a one-year term ending at the 2019 Annual Meeting; - to ratify the Audit Committee's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2018; - 3. to hold an advisory vote to approve the compensation of the Company's named executive officers, as disclosed in "Compensation Discussion and Analysis" and "Executive Compensation Information" in the Proxy Statement; and - 4. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- to elect 10 directors to each serve a one-year term ending at the 2024 Annual Meeting; - to ratify the Audit Committee's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2023; - to hold an advisory vote to approve the compensation of the Company's named executive officers, as disclosed in "Compensation Discussion and Analysis" and "Executive Compensation Information" in the Proxy Statement; - 4. to hold an advisory vote related to the frequency of future advisory votes to approve the compensation of the Company's named executive officers; and - 5. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.